aranair/aranair.github.io/source/posts/2017-10-01-programming-with-modbus-rtu-tcp-protocol.html.markdown

 $ echo "Test" > /dev/ttys037 # on a separate terminal
 ```

-[Socat][socat] is a command line based utility that establishes two bi-directional byte streams and allows a
+[Socat][socat] is a CLI toolt that allows you to establish two bi-directional byte streams and allows a
 transfer of data between them.
-The commands above, in combination, sets up a  byte stream across
+The commands in the snippet above, in combination, sets up the byte stream across
 `/dev/ttys035` and `/dev/ttys037` (psuedo terminals) so that any data sent from one end of it will be transmitted
 over to the other.